harmslab/dataprob/README.md

-# likelihood
+# dataprob

-Library for fitting models using a likelihood framework.
+Library for calculating the probability of data (the likeliehood) to extract parameter estimates for models describing experimental data.
 Can do maximum likelihood, bootstrap, and Bayesian sampling using a consistent API.

 Docs in progress.
 See `examples/example-fit.ipynb` for basic demonstration